-DP12046 Product Choice and Price Discrimination in Markets with Search Frictions
+DP12046 Product Lines and Price Discrimination in Markets with Information Frictions

 |Author(s):||Natalia Fabra, Juan Pablo Montero|

 |Keyword(s):||pricing strategy, product strategy, retail competition, search, second degree price discrimination, vertical differentiation|

 A well known principle in economics is that firms differentiate their product offerings in order to relax competition.
 However, in this paper we show that in-formation frictions can invalidate this principle.
 We build a duopolistic model of second-degree price competition with information frictions in which (i) there always exists an equilibrium with overlapping qualities, whereas (ii) the equilibrium with non-overlapping qualities exists only when both information frictions and the costs of providing high quality are small enough.
 As a consequence, reasons other than the attempt to soften competition should be used to explain why firms in some cases carry non-overlapping product lines.